Gerald Watkins

-Gerald Lynn Watkins (born December 8, 1954, in Paducah, Kentucky) is a U.S. politician and a Democratic member of the Kentucky House of Representatives representing District 3 since January 8, 2013.
+Gerald Lynn Watkins (born December 8, 1954, in Paducah, Kentucky) is an American politician from Kentucky who was a member of the Kentucky House of Representatives from 2013 to 2019, representing the 3rd district.
+He did not seek reelection in 2018.

 Education

 Watkins earned his AA from Paducah Community College (now the West Kentucky Community and Technical College), and his BS in business administration and MBA from Murray State University.